trevad2000/TrevasPortfolio/README.md

 # UpdateMySite
-# Here you will find samples or templatess provided by Treva Phelps-Davis
+# This repository contains documentation samples developed by Treva Phelps-Davis
-# available documents: product roadmap, sprint milestons, test plans, status reports
+# In the branchs you will find documents pertaining to
+# 1 - Testing
+# 2 - Product-backlog
+# 3 - product-vision